 A blister pack is another type of packaging that uses a clear thermoformed layer to enclose a retail product, specifically in pharmaceutical, food, and small consumer good sales.
 The biggest difference between a clamshell and a blister pack is that a blister doesn’t have a hinge.
 Instead, it is usually attached to a card made of paperboard to hold the product stationary.

 Clamshells should be used when a manufacturer needs to transport, contain, merchandise, or protect a retail item.
 A clamshell is made up of two sections with a hinge along the centerline that folds over and attaches to itself to form an enclosed container.
 They’re usually used for higher-priced items such as electronics, smart-phones, and even food.

 Clamshells have very little in the way of size restrictions.
 Size limits are mostly determined by tooling and machinery.
 If a consumer or industrial product is of a weight and size that can be hung from a display peg, it’s likely that it can be accommodated in clamshell packaging.

 Thermoforming times vary based on the type of machine making the clamshell, the size of the mold, and the thickness of the plastic.
 Most machines can make thousands to tens of thousands of clamshell packages on a single machine.

-To get more information on how clamshell packaging solutions can work for your product, contact Infinity Packaging Solutions today, serving greater San Diego County, Los Angeles County, and nationwide.
-Our blister packaging suppliers offer food clamshell packaging as well as packaging for retail products.
+To get more information on how flexible packaging and clamshell packaging solutions can work for your product, contact Infinity Packaging Solutions today, serving greater San Diego County, Los Angeles County, and nationwide.
+Our flexible and blister packaging suppliers offer food, non-food, or medical grade item in flexible packaging, as well as packaging for retail products.
 Call us at 760-402-3364 or fill out our online form to get a free consultation and quote.
 Let us show you how our quality packaging can attract customers for your product and improve your branding.